fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> I'm a developer who I guess can be considered a backend developer (I can write Qt style UIs I guess...
+But no actual web UIs).
+I'm working in my own time on building out a website, and I have never really done any serious css and website design, it seems very daunting to me.
+Do you think I should try to attempt this with either vanilla css or some kind of framework?
+Or just use something like bootstrap?

 > Thank you so much, Fredrik!
 You mentioned 1 to 5 years, which begs the question, how to direct efforts to get rock star status within 1 year?
 Should you become Jack of all trades, or specialize (eg. in frontend, go deep in React, Next.js).
 I tend to go with the second, but I'm not sure...

 > Fredric, how can I become full stack engineer the fastest way?
 I have been working for one year as backend engineer and I am thinking of joining start up where I would be able to work on frontend, backend, devops